Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-HIV dementia (AIDS dementia complex) can appear in the late stages of HIV infection.
+HIV-associated dementia (AIDS dementia complex) may occur in the late stages of HIV infection.
 Unlike other types of dementia, it mainly occurs in young people.
-Dementia can be the result of HIV infection or secondary infection with JC virus, which causes progressive multifocal leukoencephalopathy.
-Other opportunistic infections (including fungal, bacterial, viral, protozoal) also contribute.
+Dementia may result from HIV infection or secondary infection with the JC virus, which causes progressive multifocal leukoencephalopathy.
+Other opportunistic infections (including fungal, bacterial, viral, protozoan) also contribute.

-With isolated HIV-associated dementia, pathomorphological changes develop in the subcortical structures as a result of macrophage or microglial cells infiltrating the gray matter of the deep regions of the brain (including basal ganglia, thalamus) and white matter.
+In isolated HIV-associated dementia, pathomorphological changes develop in the subcortical structures as a result of infiltration of the gray matter of the deep parts of the brain (including the basal ganglia, thalamus) and white matter by macrophages or microglial cells.

-The prevalence (prevalence) of HIV dementia in the late stages of HIV infection ranges from 7 to 27%, but 30-40% of patients may have mild cognitive impairment.
-The frequency of dementia is inversely proportional to the number of CD4 + cells in the peripheral blood.
+The prevalence of HIV dementia in the late stages of HIV infection ranges from 7 to 27%, but 30-40% of patients may have moderate cognitive impairment.
+The incidence of dementia is inversely proportional to the number of CD4 + cells in the peripheral blood.

-Clinically, the so-called HIV-associated cognitive-motor complex, including three diseases :
+Clinically, the so-called HIV-associated cognitive-motor complex is noted, which includes three diseases:

 ICD-10 code

-It is suggested that AIDS dementia develops as a result of the effects of special neurovirulent HIV strains, toxic effects of gpl20 protein, quinolon acid, stimulation of nitric oxide production and NMDA receptors, oxidative stress, apoptosis, immune reactions with the formation of cytokines and arachidonic acid metabolites, as well as damage and changes in the permeability of the blood-brain barrier.
-One of the most popular models of neuronal damage is based on the hypothesis that the by-products of inflammatory reactions from the periphery penetrate the blood-brain barrier and exert an excessive stimulating effect on NMDA receptors.
-This leads to an increase in the intracellular level of calcium, which causes the release of glutamate and hyperstimulation of NMDA receptors of neighboring neurons.
-In accordance with this hypothesis, antagonists of NMDA receptors and calcium channel blockers can be effective in this disease.
+AIDS dementia is thought to be caused by specific neurovirulent HIV strains, toxic gpl20 protein, quinolone acid, stimulation of nitric oxide and NMDA receptor production, oxidative stress, apoptosis, immune responses producing cytokines and arachidonic acid metabolites, and damage to and changes in the permeability of the blood-brain barrier.
+One of the most popular models of neuronal damage is based on the hypothesis that by-products of inflammatory reactions from the periphery penetrate the blood-brain barrier and exert an excessive stimulating effect on NMDA receptors.
+This leads to an increase in intracellular calcium levels, which causes the release of glutamate and hyperstimulation of NMDA receptors in neighboring neurons.
+According to this hypothesis, NMDA receptor antagonists and calcium channel blockers may be effective in this disease.

-For HIV-dementia (including the AIDS-complex of dementia - HIV-encephalopathy or subacute encephalitis), the psychomotor processes slow down, inattention, memory loss, complaints of forgetfulness, slowness, difficulties in concentrating attention and difficulties in solving problems and reading.
-Often noted apathy, a decrease in spontaneous activity and social isolation.
-In some cases, the disease can be expressed in atypical affective disorders, psychoses or seizures.
-When a somatic examination is detected, tremor, violation of rapid repetitive movements and coordination, ataxia, muscle hypertonia, generalized hyperreflexia, violation of oculomotor functions.
-With the subsequent progression of dementia, it is possible to attach focal neurological symptoms, motor disorders - extrapyramidal, hyperkinesis, static disorders, coordination of movements and psychomotorics in general.
-In the period of the expanded picture of dementia, gross affective disorders, frustration of drives and regress of behavior in general are also possible.
-With the primary localization of the process in the frontal cortex, a variant of dementia with mori-like (durably) behavior is formed.
+HIV-dementia (including AIDS-complex dementia - HIV-encephalopathy or subacute encephalitis) is characterized by slowing of psychomotor processes, inattention, memory loss, complaints of forgetfulness, slowness, difficulty concentrating, and difficulty solving problems and reading.
+Apathy, decreased spontaneous activity, and social withdrawal are often noted.
+In some cases, the disease may manifest itself in atypical affective disorders, psychoses, or seizures.
+Somatic examination reveals tremor, impaired rapid repetitive movements and coordination, ataxia, muscle hypertonia, generalized hyperreflexia, and impaired oculomotor functions.
+With subsequent progression of dementia, focal neurological symptoms, movement disorders - extrapyramidal, hyperkinesis, static disorders, movement coordination, and psychomotor skills in general may be added.
+During the period of the developed picture of dementia, severe affective disorders, disorders of drives and regression of behavior in general are also possible.
+With the predominant localization of the process in the frontal cortex, a variant of dementia with moria-like (foolish) behavior is formed.

-AIDS dementia is characterized by cognitive, motor and behavioral disorders.
-The disorder of cognitive functions is represented by the syndrome of subcortical dementia with short-term and long-term memory impairment, slowing down of thinking processes, and attenuation of concentration.
-Motor symptoms include changes in walking, violation of postural stability, weakness of the limbs, apraxia, changes in handwriting.
-Of behavioral disorders, emotional lability, a tendency to isolation, apathy are most often encountered.
-In children, AIDS can cause brain underdevelopment, partial developmental delays, neurological symptoms, and cognitive impairment.
-This section discusses mainly AIDS dementia in adults.
+AIDS dementia is characterized by cognitive, motor, and behavioral disorders.
+Cognitive impairment is represented by subcortical dementia syndrome with impairment of short-term and long-term memory, slowing of thought processes, and weakening of concentration.
+Motor symptoms include changes in gait, impaired postural stability, weakness of the limbs, apraxia, and changes in handwriting.
+The most common behavioral disorders are emotional lability, a tendency toward isolation, and apathy.
+In children, AIDS can cause underdevelopment of the brain, partial developmental delays, neurological symptoms, and cognitive impairment.
+This section mainly discusses AIDS dementia in adults.

-In view of the absence of biological markers of the disease, the diagnosis of AIDS-dementia is established by elimination.
-In the cerebrospinal fluid, signs of activation of the immune system, pleocytosis, an increase in the protein level, and the HIV-1 virus are revealed.
-An auxiliary value in the diagnosis of AIDS dementia is the data of neuroimaging.
-According to European epidemiological studies, the risk factors for AIDS dementia are a mature age, the abuse of psychoactive substances administered intravenously, homosexuality or bisexualism in men, and a decrease in CD4-lymphocyte count.
-AIDS dementia develops in one or another stage in 15-20% of AIDS patients, with 7% of people diagnosed with AIDS annually reporting new cases.
-According to some reports, the survival rate in patients with AIDS dementia is lower than in AIDS patients without dementia.
-The rate of progression and the clinical manifestations of AIDS dementia are variable.
-In patients with AIDS dementia, comorbid psychiatric disorders often develop, and these patients are hypersensitive to the side effects of drugs usually prescribed in these conditions.
+Due to the lack of biological markers of the disease, the diagnosis of AIDS dementia is made by exclusion.
+Signs of immune system activation, pleocytosis, increased protein levels, and the HIV-1 virus are detected in the cerebrospinal fluid.
+Neuroimaging data are of auxiliary importance in the diagnosis of AIDS dementia.
+According to European epidemiological studies, risk factors for AIDS dementia include advanced age, intravenous substance abuse, homosexuality or bisexuality in men, and decreased CD4 lymphocyte levels.
+AIDS dementia develops at one stage or another in 15-20% of AIDS patients, with new cases being registered annually in 7% of people diagnosed with AIDS.
+According to some data, the survival rate of patients with AIDS dementia is lower than that of AIDS patients without dementia.
+The rate of progression and clinical manifestations of AIDS dementia are variable.
+Patients with AIDS dementia often develop comorbid psychiatric disorders and are more sensitive to the side effects of medications commonly prescribed for these conditions.

-Usually, the diagnosis of HIV dementia is similar to the diagnosis of other types of dementia, except to find out (find) the cause of the disease.
+Typically, the diagnosis of HIV dementia is similar to the diagnosis of other types of dementia, with the exception of finding out (searching for) the cause of the disease.

-HIV-infected patients with untreated dementia have a poor prognosis (average life expectancy is 6 months), compared with those without dementia.
-Against the backdrop of therapy, cognitive impairment is stabilizing and there may even be some improvement in health.
+HIV-infected patients with untreated dementia have a poor prognosis (average survival is 6 months) compared to those without dementia.
+With therapy, cognitive impairment stabilizes and some improvement in health may even be noted.

-If the patient is diagnosed with HIV infection, or if there is an acute change in cognitive function, lumbar puncture, CT or MRI should be performed to detect CNS infection.
-MRI is more informative than CT, as it allows excluding other causes associated with CNS damage (including toxoplasmosis, progressive multifocal leukoencephalopathy, brain lymphoma).
-In the late stages of the disease, changes can be detected, which are represented by the diffuse hyperintensity of white matter, atrophy of the brain, expansion of the ventricular system.
+If the patient is diagnosed with HIV infection or there is an acute change in cognitive functions, a lumbar puncture, CT or MRI is required to detect CNS infection.
+MRI is more informative than CT, since it allows excluding other causes associated with CNS damage (including toxoplasmosis, progressive multifocal leukoencephalopathy, lymphoma of the brain).
+In the late stages of the disease, changes may be detected that are represented by diffuse hyperintensity of the white matter, brain atrophy, and expansion of the ventricular system.

 Neuroimaging

-Methods of structural and functional neuroimaging can be useful in diagnosing, determining the prognosis and choosing treatment for AIDS dementia.
-A correlation was found between the severity of AIDS and atrophy of basal ganglia, white matter damage and diffuse atrophy in CT and MRI.
-Nevertheless, the relationship between neuroimaging and pathomorphological changes is not traced.
-PET, SPECT, Magnetic Resonance Spectroscopy (MPQ are more sensitive to changes in the basal ganglia and reveal a decrease in cerebral blood flow and metabolic changes in infected patients who do not have clinical manifestations of infection.)
-In the future, MPC may play an important role in predicting the response to certain medications.
+Structural and functional neuroimaging techniques may be useful in diagnosing, prognosing, and guiding treatment in AIDS-related dementia.
+Correspondence has been found between AIDS severity and basal ganglia atrophy, white matter lesions, and diffuse atrophy on CT and MRI.
+However, there is no relationship between neuroimaging and pathological changes.
+PET, SPECT, and magnetic resonance spectroscopy (MPQ) are more sensitive to changes in the basal ganglia and reveal decreased cerebral blood flow and metabolic changes in infected patients who do not have clinical manifestations of infection.
+MRS may play an important role in predicting response to certain drugs in the future.

-As with other forms of dementia, when suspected of AIDS dementia, it is important to exclude diseases that can worsen the condition, for example, thyroid dysfunction, electrolyte disorders, blood changes, other infections.
-It is necessary to analyze the medications taken by the patient, since some drugs prescribed for the treatment of AIDS have an adverse effect on cognitive functions.
-With AIDS, it is often not possible to remove "non-essential" drugs, because the patient for the sake of prolonging life should take constant doses of antiviral drugs and protease inhibitors.
-People with AIDS often have low levels of vitamin B12.
-Recognition of this complication is important, since the introduction of a vitamin can reduce the severity of a cognitive defect.
+As with other forms of dementia, when AIDS dementia is suspected, it is important to rule out conditions that may worsen the condition, such as thyroid dysfunction, electrolyte imbalances, blood changes, and other infections.
+The patient's medications should be reviewed, since some drugs prescribed to treat AIDS have an adverse effect on cognitive function.
+In AIDS, it is often not possible to remove "nonessential" drugs, since the patient must take constant doses of antiviral drugs and protease inhibitors to prolong life.
+Low levels of vitamin B12 are often found in AIDS patients.
+Recognizing this complication is important, since administration of the vitamin can reduce the severity of the cognitive deficit.

 What do need to examine?